pclonan/sinatra/README.md

 The Ruby version chosen is 2.4, and is installed from the CentOS Software Collections repository.
 The reason behind this decision was to allow Puppet to install these packages using the native yum tools (as opposed to using RVM, or manually compiling).<br>

 The Simple Sinatra app has been configured as a service.
-This allow Puppet to easily start/stop/restart the app, if required.
+This allows Puppet to easily start/stop/restart the app, if required.
 It also allows for the application owner (in this case, user "sinatra") to start/stop/restart the app using systemctl (via sudo):

     [root@localhost ~]# sudo -lU sinatra
     Matching Defaults entries for sinatra on this host: